 - providing clients with better service

-- G Suite tools: Google docs, Google sheets, Google drive, Google forms, Google Hangouts, Google Meet, Google Slides and more.
+- Google Workspace (formerly G Suite): Google docs, Google sheets, Google drive, Google forms, Google Hangouts, Google Meet, Google Slides and more.

 - more efficient communication and collaboration

 Raiffeisenbank is a top universal bank on the Romanian market, providing a complete range of products and services to private individuals, SMEs and large corporations via multiple distribution channels: banking outlets (more than 350 throughout the country), ATM and EPOS networks, phone-banking (Raiffeisen Direct) and mobile-banking (myBanking)

 Reasons for change